Skip to content

 TIP

-As long as you create the new Kongponent via yarn create-package this step is automated.
+As long as you create the new Kongponent via pnpm create-package this step is automated.

 You must manually add the new component type to the module export located at src/global-components.ts.
 Just add your new component to the bottom of the list.